 Everything You Need to Know About Prayer Plants and Soil!

 With beautiful leaves that move in response to light, it’s no surprise prayer plants (Maranta leuconeura) are some of the most popular houseplants.
-Whether you opt for green leaves painted with red or the bright lemon-lime variety, these plants will brighten your day.
+Whether you opt for green leaves painted with red or the bright lemon-lime variety, these plants will brighten your day and offer a host of added benefits.
 However, proper prayer plant care is essential to keeping these beauties happy.
 An important part of care is choosing an appropriate soil mix.
 To help you out, we’re going to cover some soil basics as well as the best soil mix for prayer plants.

 - The Best Soil for Prayer Plants – The Essentials